These lottery numbers win most frequently

 - 7 – drawn 5 times, 5% of drawings

-For perspective, according to the CDC, any given year you have the odds of one in a million of getting struck by lightning.
-So you are about 300 times more likely to get struck by lightning than win the lottery.
+For perspective, according to the CDC, any given year you have the odds of one in 1 million of getting struck by lightning.
+So you are about 300 times more likely to get struck by lightning than to win the lottery.

-Despite these odds, about half of adult Americans buy lottery tickets according to CNN Money, meaning that there are many people out there hoping to one day pick the right numbers and change their lives forever.
+Despite these odds, about half of adult Americans buy lottery tickets, according to CNN Money.